topkecleon/telegram-bot-bash/examples/webhook/README.md

 Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram

-This webhook works without running `bashbot.sh` and thus has the following limitations:
+Webhook works without running Bashbot and thus has the following limitations:
  - no startup actions
- - no backgroundi* and interactive jobs
+ - no background and interactive jobs
- - `addons` and `BASHBOT_EVENTs' are not working
+ - `addons` and `TIMER_EVENTS` are not working

+To run startup actions and `TIMER_EVENTS` run Bashbot with `./bashbot start` even not needed with webhook.

-\* workaround for background jobs is to start them in the channel and execute `./bashbot.sh restartback` afterwards.
+Workaround for running new background jobs is to execute `./bashbot.sh restartback` on the command line after starting a new background job.

 #### Enable webhook on Telegram side